XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/rate-limiting.md

 When a client is approaching the rate limit, the server adds the field `"warning": "load"` at the top level of an [API response](response-formatting.html).
 This warning is not added to every response, but the server may send several such warnings before it disconnects a client.

 If a client goes past the rate limit, the server disconnects that client and does not serve further requests from the client's API address for a while.
-The disconnect message is different for the WebSocket and JSON-RPC APIs.
+The WebSocket and JSON-RPC APIs use different disconnect messages.

 ## WebSocket API Disconnect Message

-For a WebSocket API connection, the server closes the connection and provides a close message and code with the close message.
+For the WebSocket API, the server closes the connection and provides a close message and code.
 The way you access these messages depends on your WebSocket client implementation.
 For example, using the [Node.js ws library](https://github.com/websockets/ws), the following code prints the close reason when disconnected:

 ```js
 const WebSocket = require('ws')